 Popular opinion might have you believing that the cream of the crop in the UK & Ireland lies north of the border or across the Irish Sea, but English courses fare well in the most illustrious of golfing company as a glance at the latest Golf Monthly Top 100 UK & Ireland course rankings reveals.
 Here are what we believe to be the 10 best courses in England

-The Southport coast has way more than its fair share of very fine links, but one stands above them all – Royal Birkdale where the holes play predominantly along the valleys between tall dunes, and to where the world’s elite will gather in 2017 for the famous links’ 10th Open Championship.
+The Southport coast has way more than its fair share of very fine links, but one stands above them all – Royal Birkdale where the holes play predominantly along the valleys between tall dunes.
+Birkdale was also the site of Jordan Spieth’s infamous drop and unbelievable last 5 holes to win the 2017 Open Championship.

 New in name but getting on for 100 years old now, Harry Colt and John Morrison’s design has just got better and better over the years.
 It is a supremely beautiful place to play golf, with holes that will test and tease you, and others where you may just fancy your chances.
 Whatever happens on the day, you can’t help but enjoy yourself!